In 2021, the AIG Women’s Open will be held at Carnoustie for the second time, further strengthening the venue's links with top-level women's golf.

 Also notable in 2011 was the fact current world number four Danielle Kang and reigning AIG Women’s Open Champion Sophia Popov each made their debuts as amateurs at the event.

-“Honestly I can't wait for next year,” Popov told AIGWomensOpen.com earlier this year.
+“Honestly, I can't wait,” Popov told AIGWomensOpen.com last year when asked about the venue for the 2021 Championship.
 “I love Carnoustie.
 It's an incredible course.
 Carnoustie was the site of my first Women's Open, so I have great memories there playing as an amateur and I love that place.
 So it really doesn't get any better than that.”

-“I'm excited to go back and defend my title next year, but I really don't want to give this trophy away, so I'm going to do everything in my power to keep it.”
+“I'm excited to go back and defend my title, but I really don't want to give this trophy away, so I'm going to do everything in my power to keep it.”

 Tickets are available now for the 2021 AIG Women's Open at Carnoustie.
-Click here for full options.
+AIG Women's Open tickets are available here.